-Playboom's Battle Ranch, released today on Steam, takes tower defence further, boasting a fusion between a farming and tower defence gameplay by way of time-critical puzzle mechanics, depicting the long standing, roughly historically accurate war between hogs and vegetables in a war over the player's ranch.
-The overall package sounds fairly intriguing, if only to see how farming and tower defence could co-exist, with a somewhat humorous premise to sweeten the deal.
+In terms of hybridity, few genres have received as many variations, mutations, and germination as the humble tower defense game.
+Beginning as relatively simple takes on real-time strategy staple tactics, and through hybridity and the rise of the fast-moving mobile market, it moved into pretty much every other genre in the gaming world.
+Playboom's Battle Ranch, released today on Steam, takes tower defense further, boasting a fusion between farming and tower defense gameplay by way of time-critical puzzle mechanics, depicting the long-standing, roughly historically accurate war between hogs and vegetables in a war over the player's ranch.
+The overall package sounds fairly intriguing if only to see how farming and tower defense could co-exist, with a somewhat humorous premise to sweeten the deal.

-From a technical standpoint Battle Ranch seems either rushed or the victim of inexperience, with the main logo, cutscenes and game map all in separate windows the game leaps between in a fluster.
+From a technical standpoint, Battle Ranch seems either rushed or the victim of inexperience; with the main logo, cutscenes, and game map all in separate windows, the game leaps between in a fluster.
 Added to this is the fact Battle Ranch is locked to one resolution (1360 x 768), with seemingly no way to change that.
 This seems an odd resolution choice since none of the assets seem to have been designed with that resolution in mind.
-The frame rate is particularly poor, presumably to hide the relatively limited animation, with the game seemingly designed to run at 17 frames per second, though with this sort of game that kind of frame rate doesn't necessarily matter.
+The frame rate is particularly poor, presumably to hide the relatively limited animation, with the game seemingly designed to run at 17 frames per second, though with this sort of game, that kind of frame rate doesn't necessarily matter.

 Battle Ranch also looks somewhat amateurish from a graphical perspective, the cutscenes and character movement being rough and simplistic tween animation familiar to the Adobe Flash crowd.
-The animation, both in the main game map and in the various relatively poorly compressed video sequences looks somewhat choppy as a result, which while seemingly not a problem with a strategy focused game, does lead to some headaches in figuring out where certain enemies are in relation to the grid.
-The art style is very much a matter of personal taste, whether you like the busy boar designs or the 1990's attitude of the plants.
+The animation, both in the main game map and in the various relatively poorly compressed video sequences, looks somewhat choppy as a result, which, while seemingly not a problem with a strategy-focused game, does lead to some headaches in figuring out where certain enemies are in relation to the grid.
+The art style is very much a matter of personal taste, whether you like the busy boar designs or the 1990s attitude of the plants.

 Does this make Battle Ranch a bad game?
 Not by itself.
 The gameplay, while certainly a derivation from Plants vs Zombies is competent enough outside of the choppy animation.
 The problem is that Battle Ranch sadly does not offer enough that is unique to really compete with the standard bearer of this particular subgenre.
 The ultimate price for Battle Ranch has not been revealed, but given that Plants vs Zombies is only $5 on Steam, Battle Ranch's fate is sealed amongst a sea of clones.